Analyzing the Roles of Language and Vision in Learning from Limited Data: Methods

-\textbf{Reasoning-Examples.} We limited access to the LLM's knowledge to implement the orange architecture in \figref{fig:cog_arch_all}.
-To do so, we provided GPT-4 with 3 examples per class before test time (similar to \texttt{Knowledge-Reasoning-Examples}, but we replaced the class labels with fake (i.e. non-English) words.
-We note that we cannot remove GPT-4's knowledge entirely, but the fake word labels break the semantic connection between the tags and labels, \textit{diminishing} the utility of knowledge.
-The pool of fake words was generated by GPT then manually filtered for acronyms and slang (e.g., words that appear in Urban Dictionary).
+\textbf{Reasoning-Examples (\figref{fig:cog_arch_all}F).} Knowledge cannot be cleanly removed due to its distributed nature in LLMs, so instead we limited its usefulness.
+To do so, we provided GPT-4 with 3 examples per class before test time, similar to \texttt{Knowledge-Reasoning-Examples} (\figref{fig:cog_arch_all}D), but we use fake (i.e. non-English) words with a 1:1 mapping to the true class labels.
+Because the fake word labels bear no semantic significance and break the semantic connection between the tags and labels, this setup \textit{diminishes} the utility of prior knowledge.
+The pool of fake words was generated by GPT

-\textbf{Knowledge-Examples.} In the last language ablation, we removed reasoning, corresponding to the pink architecture in \figref{fig:cog_arch_all}.
-To do so, we replaced GPT-4 with a linear classifier built on OpenAI's \texttt{text-embedding-ada-002} \citep{openaiImprovedEmbedding} (henceforth referred to as Ada).
+\textbf{Knowledge-Examples (\figref{fig:cog_arch_all}G).} Because reasoning cannot be entirely removed, we reduced it to be trivial--where our threshold for non-trivial reasoning is adapting to new tasks without adding or modifying weights.
+To do so, we replaced GPT-4 with OpenAI's \texttt{text-embedding-ada-002} \citep{openaiImprovedEmbedding} (henceforth referred to as Ada) embedding model with a linear classifier.
 We used Ada to obtain embeddings of each sample's tags, then trained a linear classifier with 3 examples per class.
-Because we define reasoning as the ability to adapt to new prompts without modifying weights, the Ada-based linear classifier lacks reasoning as it can only solve new tasks via fine-tuning.
+Because the Ada-based linear classifier must learn parameters to perform classification, while GPT does not, this model has trivial reasoning capabilities at best.

-\textbf{Vision-Knowledge-Examples.} Now, we outline the cognitive architectures where vision is isolated.
-The full vision-only cognitive architecture isolates the image model of a \textbf{V}LM and is outlined in light blue in the top right of \figref{fig:cog_arch_all}.
-However, because OpenAI did not release the vision backbone of GPT-4V, we used a ResNet50 \citep{he2016deep} classifier as a proxy.
+\textbf{Vision-Knowledge-Examples (\figref{fig:cog_arch_all}B).} Now, we outline the implementations of cognitive architectures where vision is isolated.
+However, because OpenAI did not release the vision model of GPT-4V, we used a ResNet50 \citep{he2016deep} classifier as a proxy.
 The model was pre-trained on the PASS image dataset \citep{asano21pass}, equipping it with knowledge.
-However, we recognize that this dataset is much smaller than the dataset used to train GPT-4V but leave this limitation for future work.
-Similar to \texttt{Knowledge-Examples}, we used the pre-trained model to obtain embeddings, now from images, then trained a linear classifier using 3 images per class.
+We recognize that the scale of the data and model is much smaller than that of GPT-4V, but we leave this limitation for future work.
+Similar to \texttt{Knowledge-Examples} (\figref{fig:cog_arch_all}G), we used the pre-trained model to obtain embeddings, now from images, then trained a linear classifier using 3 images per class.
 The ResNet50 classifier lacks reasoning for the same reason as the Ada classifier.